mircalalahadov-dotcom/CSPC/README.md

 The tests verify:
 the simulation starts with N0 atoms;
-negative decay rates are rejected;
-the simulation agrees with the analytical exponential decay law within the required tolerance.
-Performance Comparison

 The Python loop implementation was compared with the vectorised NumPy implementation using speed.py.

 Implementation	Time: